Skip to main content

 Smart Modules

 The hardware boxes that plug into your vehicle.
-Start with Torrent for light control, then add Bearing, sensors, and more.
+Start with Switchback for light control and sensor inputs on an off-the-shelf board, then add Bearing, more sensors, and more.

 Headwaters